Pillow-soft light and airy bread strips tied in knot shapes and slathered with garlic flavored butter – garlic knots are indeed a classic snack!

 - In a large bowl, sift your dry ingredients – flour, 1 tbsp of sugar and salt.

-- Add the activated yeast mixture and oil to your dry ingredients.
+- Add the activated yeast mixture and butter/oil to your dry ingredients.
 Mix with a wooden spoon till you get a shaggy dough.